ionic-team/ionic-portals/README.md

 See our docs to [get started with Portals](https://ionic.io/docs/portals/getting-started/guide).

-## Registration
+## License

-The Ionic Portals library for [Android](https://github.com/ionic-team/ionic-portals-android) and [iOS](https://github.com/ionic-team/ionic-portals-ios) requires a license key to use.
-Once you have integrated Portals into your project, login to your ionic account to get a key.
-See our doc on [how to register for your Portals license key](https://ionic.io/docs/portals/getting-started#signup-for-access) and refer to the [Android](https://ionic.io/docs/portals/getting-started/android) or [iOS](https://ionic.io/docs/portals/getting-started/iOS) getting started guides to see where to add your key.
+Use of Ionic Portals requires a valid and active commercial agreement with Ionic.

 ## FAQ